Kpable/100-days-of-game-dev/log.md

 **Today's Focus**: Health and Destroying objects

 **Details**:
-  - Stop projectiles from colliding with each other
+  - Stopped projectiles from colliding with each other
-  - Process projectiles impacting another object with health
+  - Processed projectiles impacting another object with health
-  - Reduce that object's health by damage dealt by projectile
+  - Reduced that object's health by damage dealt by projectile
   - Destroy the object when health reaches zero

-**Thoughts** Kinda cheated a bit here since health is something i've coded and used before so not a new thing to look at but i'm doing this to see how these different shmup components need to interact with one another so i went with it.
-The more i use it, the more i get to find areas of improvement for it.This is all leading to something..
+**Thoughts** Kinda cheated a bit here since health is something I've coded and used before so not a new thing to look at but I'm doing this to see how these different shmup components need to interact with one another so I went with it.
+The more I use it, the more I get to find areas of improvement for it.
+This is all leading to something..

 **Examples**: